Land of Barolo

 B, L • Hotel I Castelli

-DAY 4 – BARBARESCO & BARBERA D'ASTI
+DAY 4 – TOUR BARBARESCO & TIMORASSO

-B, D • L'Ostelliere of Villa Sparina
+B, D • Villa Pomela

-DAY 5 – GAVI DI GAVI
+DAY 5 – THE WINERIES OF GAVI DI GAVI

-This morning we have a cooking lesson—and get to peer inside life in a small Piedmont village.
-We head to the frazione of Varinella (pop.
-200), home of La Dolce Vita’s owners.
-After a tour of Claudio Bisio’s old stomping grounds and his renovation-in-progress of our medieval townhouse, we’ll have a fun, hands-on cooking lesson.
-On the menu: bagna cauda (vegetables with a creamy garlic/anchovy dip), risotto al Gavi, and tiramisu.
-We’ll also raid the cellar for a sampler of aged Piedmont wines.
 After lunch, we visit the town of Gavi for coffee.
 Here shop windows proudly display Gavi di Gavi wine, fresh ravioli, and soft, puffy almond cookies—a local specialty.
 But you won’t find a single postcard or touristic t-shirt here.
 Being off the beaten track, Gavi is an unadulterated, locals-only Piedmont spot.
-We’ll also visit the Fortress of Gavi, a massive 11th C. fort perched high above the town, which once guarded the salt roads leading from Genoa to Milan.
-Afterwards, we’ll have a tour and tasting at one of the leaders in Gavi wine: either Villa Sparina or La Giustiniana, both of which have a storied history dating back to the 1700s.
-Our farewell dinner is at Villa Sparina’s elegant restaurant, La Gallina.
+We’ll also visit the grounds of the Fortress of Gavi, a massive 11th C. fort perched high above the town, which once guarded the salt roads leading from Genoa to Milan.
+Afterwards, we’ll have a tour and tasting at either Villa Sparina or the boutique Il Poggio.
+Our farewell dinner spotlights more Gavi di Gavi wine.

-B, L, D • L'Ostelliere of Villa Sparina
+B, L, D • Villa Pomela

 DAY 6 – BUON VIAGGIO!